 Clean Power Plan (CPP) - SB 838 by Sen. Evers (R) and HB 639 by Rep. Manny Diaz (R) would not allow state agencies to issue state implementation plans or to request a two-year extension to implement the CPP except under certain circumstances.
-The exceptions would be if Congress enacts legislation to regulate

-CO2 emissions or if a federal court upholds the legality of addressing CO2 emissions under the Clean Air Act.
+The exceptions would be if Congress enacts legislation to regulate CO2 emissions or if a federal court upholds the legality of addressing CO2 emissions under the Clean Air Act.
 The House bill was amended to allow DEP to request an extension of time to file a SIP.
 HB 639 passed out of its first committee.

 Drone User Liability - SB 642 by Sen. Diaz de al Portilla (R) and HB 459 by Rep. Fitzenhagen (R).
 HB 459 would make an owner and an operator jointly liable for damages arising out of drone use.
 In addition, the HB 459 would make the manufacturer, distributor, owner, and operator jointly liable for damages arising from drone use caused by product defects.
 SB 642 was amended to remove the jointly and severally liable language and now states that drones weighing more than .55 lbs. are a dangerous instrumentality and the owner of the drone can be held liable for damages caused by a third party who used the drone negligently.
-SB 642 passed out of its second committee with a substantive amendment.
+SB 642 is ready for the floor.

 Utilities Relocation - SB 416 by Sen. Flores (R) and HB 461 by Rep. Ingram (R) would require certain authorities to pay to relocate utility facilities when they are lawfully located in a platted utility easement (addresses the LCEC case).
 The bill also clarifies that FDOT and local government entities that have jurisdiction and control of public roads are authorized to prescribe and enforce reasonable rules on utilities with facilities placed across, on, or within the ROW- but not along or beside the ROW.
-SB 416 is ready for the floor and HB 461 passed out of its first committee.
+SB 416 passed out of the Senate and HB 461 is ready for the floor.

 Contaminated Sites - SB 92 by Sen. Evers (R) and HB 351 by Rep. Drake (R) would require DEP to include protocols for the use of long-term natural attenuation where site conditions warrant.
 "Long-term natural attenuation" means natural attenuation approved by DEP as a site rehabilitation program task instead of expensive active remediation.
-SB 92 and HB 351 are ready for the floor.
+HB 351 was picked up by the Senate and passed out with an amendment The amendment does not affect the overall scope of the bill, but now HB 351 must go back to the House for final passage.

 FMPA Regulation - SB 840 by Sen. Simpson (R) and HB 579 by Rep. Mayfield (R) would add the Florida Municipal Power Agency (FMPA) to the definition of "public utility", and the PSC would regulate the FMPA as a public utility (IOU) for everything except rates and service.
-In addition, FMPA would have to annually submit independently prepared financial statements for each generation asset to the
+In addition, FMPA would have to annually submit independently prepared financial statements for each generation asset to the PSC.

-PSC.
 The House bill no longer would expand the duties of Public Counsel to initiate or participate in proceedings involving FMPA, but the Senate bill still has that provision.
-HB 579 passed out of its first committee.
+HB 579 passed out of its second committee.

 Self-Insurance Funds - SB 828 by Sen. Bean (R) and HB 467 by Rep. Broxson (R) would raise the assessment cap the insurance guaranty association (FWICGA) could charge workers comp self-insurance funds from 1.5 to 2%.
 The bill would not affect FRESIF as long as the fund maintains the exemption obtained from legislation enacted in 2009.
-SB 828 passed out of its first committee and HB 467 passed out of its second committee.
+SB 828 and HB 467 are ready for the floor.